home loans

 “Neither a borrower nor a lender be; For loan oft loses both itself and friend.”
 William Shakespeare

 As discussed in a recent article [1], Millennials are increasingly borrowing funds from mom and dad rather than a traditional bank – most commonly asking for help in making a down payment on a new home.
-Given the difficulty of making a home purchase in the present market and the significant expense involved, parents should seek legal advice regarding their options to best provide financial support to a child and ensure appropriate documentation is in place.
+Given the difficulty of making a home purchase in the present market and the significant expense involved, parents should seek legal advice regarding their options to best provide financial support to a child and ensure appropriate documentation is in place for Family Loans.

 Some important scenarios for parents to consider include the following: